-Splendour has a proud history of bringing international artists to Nottingham’s Wollaton Hall with past line ups featuring Kaiser Chiefs, Jess Glynne, Billy Ocean, The Specials, James, The Human League, Happy Mondays, Bananarama, Lawson, Jake Bugg, Madness, The Darkness, Pet Shop Boys, Calvin Harris, Dizzee Rascal, Paolo Nutini and many more.
+Splendour has a proud history of bringing international artists to Nottingham’s Wollaton Hall with past line ups featuring Richard Ashcroft, Kaiser Chiefs, Anne-Marie, Becky Hill, Billy Ocean, The Specials, James, The Human League, Happy Mondays, Bananarama, Lawson, Jake Bugg, Madness, The Darkness, Pet Shop Boys, Calvin Harris, Dizzee Rascal, Paolo Nutini and many more.

 A special year in the festival’s history, 2018 saw Splendour Festival celebrate its 10th anniversary, with a headline set from pop megastar Paloma Faith and stand-out performances from 90s heavyweights The Charlatans, post-punk heroes The Stranglers and pop icon Sophie Ellis-Bextor.

 2017 was a year for huge singalong moments as we had indie legends the Kaiser Chiefs, 80s R&B icon Billy Ocean and pop-rock sensations Busted all playing at the festival!

 2016 was the year we saw in glorious pop hits with Jess Glynne, who burst onto the scene and took the crowd by storm!
 We also had the privilege of hosting reggae legends UB40, 80s synth pop heroes The Human league and had a masterclass in glam-rock from The Darkness.

 2015 saw us celebrate Splendour with a headline set from The Specials!
 Other highlights included 80s pop legends Bananarama, Brit-pop heroes James and titan of British urban music Roots Manuva.